geudde/attic-chest/pages/13.reference/01.porden/docs.md

-Wondring they find, to check their swift advance, 630 The expected friends extend the hostile lance, Surprized, they scarcely raise the guardian shield, And vanquish'd numbers spread th' ensanguin'd field ;
+Wondring they find, to check their swift advance, 630 The expected friends extend the hostile lance, Surprized, they scarcely raise the guardian shield, And vanquish'd numbers spread th' ensanguin'd field;